javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## FSDP

-- FSDP is a primitive method in PyTorch.
+- FSDP is a built-in primitive in PyTorch for distributed training.
-- Its memory efficiency is high because model parameters, gradients and optimizers are sharded.
+- It is highly memory efficient because it shards model parameters, gradients, and optimizer states across GPUs.
+- This allows training of very large models (often >1B parameters) that wouldn’t fit in memory otherwise.
-- However, it requires a high-bandwidth system because it involves frequent communication between GPUs.
+- However, FSDP relies on frequent communication between GPUs, so it requires a high-bandwidth interconnect (e.g., InfiniBand).
-- If you have bandwidth-limited clusters, FSDP may not be ideal, and you would prefer pipelining technique.
+- On bandwidth-limited clusters, FSDP may become a bottleneck, and pipeline parallelism might be preferable.

 ---